champa720/material.io/_sections/materials/social-studies/cc-basics/chapter-5/lesson-5.8.md

 tag: Economics

 excerpt: "The federal government plays two important roles in the US economy.
 First, it makes decisions about collecting and spending money (fiscal policy).
 Second, through the Federal Reserve System, it controls the money supply and interest rates (monetary policy)."

-source:
-- title: Common Core Basics
-  subject: Social Studies
-  chapter: 5
-  toc_type: Lesson
-  toc_number: 5.8
-  pages: 224 - 229

-objectives:
-- Define fiscal policy
-- Define monetary policy
-- Explain how fiscal and monetary policies help manage the economy

-skills:
-- core: Conduct Research Projects
-- reading: Interpret Graphics

-vocabulary:
-- circulation
-- expenditures
-- fiscal policy
-- inflation
-- interest rate
-- monetary policy
-- national debt
-- revenue

-key_concept:
-- concept: >
-    The federal government uses fiscal policies and monetary policies to manage the economy.

-- example: >
-    Whether you watch the news on television or read the news online, you hove heard about government spending, taxes, and the economy.
-How the federal government responds to the US economy directly affects your job and your paycheck.
-It pays for you to understand economic policy.
 ---
 ## Federal Revenue and Expenditures